mmarinel/N-Puzzle-AI/README.md

 *Claim*: Every consistent heuristic is also admissible

+N.B.: from now on, we'll indicate the step_cost with the letter c.

 *Proof*: Let's in fact suppose that it were not admissible, then it would exist a path composed of k nodes such that h(n) > c(n, a1, n1) + c(n1, a2, n2) + .... + c(nk-1, ak, nk), where nk is a goal node.
 </br>